josephinehemingway/CZ4125-Project/travelui/README.md

 ### `npm i`

+-   Run this before starting to install all dependencies for frontend after pulling from git

+### `pip install -r requirements.txt`

--   Run this before starting to install all dependencies after pulling from git
+-   Run this before starting to install all dependencies for backend after pulling from git

 ### `npm run start-flask-api`